Mentoring The Next Generation of Successful Attorneys and Promoting Equal Opportunity

 Young associates “who may have stayed up four nights in a row” to work on a case should have argument opportunities.” added the Chief Judge who agreed with Judge Weinstein’s new rule.

 Notably, the Judge’s amended rules also cite reports and studies of under-representation of female attorneys and minorities in oral argument.
 Thus, his rule, as well as helping young attorneys along with their path of training, women, and minorities too should benefit.

-In similar mind, the incoming President of the American Bar Association, Hillarie Bass, says she is focused on not only “improving diversity of membership but also on the ability of diverse attorneys to be successful.”
+In a similar mind, the incoming President of the American Bar Association, Hillarie Bass, says she is focused on not only “improving the diversity of membership but also on the ability of diverse attorneys to be successful.”

 “Our job will not be done until diverse lawyers feel that the legal profession is as hospitable to them as it is to members of the majority.”

-Indeed, I have felt that the lawyer who has worked so hard on cases have much to offer at oral argument or at trial, notwithstanding the necessary involvement of the senior partner.
+Indeed, I have felt that the lawyer who has worked so hard on cases has much to offer at oral argument or at trial, notwithstanding the necessary involvement of the senior partner.
 The idea that two lawyers should be allowed to participate in the argument is terrific as this way the junior lawyer can share her often deep knowledge of the case while allowing the more experienced lawyer to chime in.